jbettini/ft_linux/README.md

 #### Host System Requirements

+1. Dependencies

 Verify the dependencies and install the missing package:
 ```
 bash version-check.sh
 sudo apt-get install -y <missing package>
 ```

-1. Creating a New Partition
+2. Creating a New Partition

 To install LFS, create three partitions: main, swap, and boot, using cfdisk.
 Maybe u need to create a disk before as you want.
 -   Launch cfdisk: